 Flinders University Student Association (FUSA) is the student organisation that represents the rights and interests of students: you!
 We’re made up of an elected Student Council, a number of sub-committees, and a dedicated staff.

-We take full responsibility for the social events on-campus, and the occasional off-campus shenanigan.
-You probably know us for those parties, pub crawls and ‘relax’ days you’ve seen around the place.
+We take full responsibility for the social events on-campus, and the occasional off-campus event.
+You probably know us for our O’Week events, picnics in the Plaza, free brunches, and various campus activations.
 We also manage all the non-sporting clubs and societies at Flinders and, through Student Assist, we help students with academic, administrative and welfare issues – things like extension requests and financial counselling.

 You should follow FUSA.
 We post about stuff on campus, events and initiatives.

 History of FUSA & Student Advocacy at Flinders University